maldoinc/wireup/docs/pages/manual_configuration.md

 # Alternatively, you can update the context in bulk using a dictionary of initializer parameter names as keys
 # and container parameter references as values.
 # When using interpolated strings, make sure you wrap the string with TemplatedString.

-# NOTE: Parameter references MUST be wrapped with ParameterWrapper here!
 container.initialization_context.update(
     DbService,
     {